geohackweek/GoogleEarthEngine/_episodes/01-introduction.md

 GEE will back up on your code in a git repository without you having to think about it.
 You can share those repositories with other users and view older versions of scripts easily from the Code Editor.

 ### Reason # 6: Flexible access through APIS

-The GEE development team has worked hard to make GEE easy to access for a variety of different user types.
+The GEE development team has worked hard to make GEE easy to access.
 Google Earth Engine can be accessed through a few different channels, including a non-programming GUI, the JavaScript API and the Python API.

 For this class we are using the JavaScript API, but [training materials on accessing GEE using Python](https://developers.google.com/earth-engine/python_install) are now available on the GEE website.